Michonne: Season 5

 In the season five premiere "No Sanctuary" Michonne and the others are able to escape Terminus and are reunited with Carol (Melissa McBride), Tyreese and Judith.
 In the episode "Strangers", as the group continues travelling Michonne offers to take out a nearby walker only to realize her sword was left behind in Terminus and kills it with a gun instead.
 As they travel they encounter Fr.
 Gabriel Stokes (Seth Gilliam) whom they distrust but he gives them shelter in his church.
 Abraham tries to insist they travel to Washington D.C. where they can cure the outbreak, but Michonne insists to him they find supplies first.
-Later Gabriel leads Rick, Michonne, Bob and Sasha to a store to find supplies where Michonne reveals the sword was not hers to begin with but she found it and confesses to missing Andrea and Hershel but not the sword.
+Later Gabriel leads Rick, Michonne, Bob and Sasha to a store to find supplies where Michonne reveals she found the sword after the apocalypse and learned how to use it then.
 In the episode "Four Walls and a Roof", the group takes shelter in the church while being hunted by the last of the cannibalistic members of Terminus.
 Rick's group gains the upper hand and Michonne helps in killing Gareth and the others.
 She discovers the Terminus group has been keeping her katana, which she takes back.
-In the episode "Crossed", the group learns Beth is still alive and being held captive in a hospital in Atlanta, so Rick leads a team to rescue her, leaving Michonne, Carl and Judith at the church.
-In the mid-season finale "Coda", Michonne helps defend against a herd of walkers that attack but the church is quickly overrun.
-They are saved by the timely arrival of Glenn, Maggie, Abraham and the others, and decide to help Rick in Atlanta.
-Upon arrival at the hospital, Michonne and the others witness Daryl carrying Beth's corpse out of the building, leaving Maggie devastated.